jessgreene9/horiseon-seo-project/README.md

 https://jessgreene9.github.io/horiseon-seo-project/

 ## Description
-It is important to provide web accessibility for those with disabilities to be able to access the website.
-Adding in the correct alternative atributes to photos, so that a person with assistive technology can hover over a photo and text prompt will explain what the photo represents.
+It is very important for businesses to ensure that their websites are easily accesibile for people with disabilites.
+Coders need to ensure that someone with assistive technology can still understand what images represent by adding alt atributes to the images in the code.

-It was important that a webpage is user friendly.
-If there is a navigation bar provided, when a topic is clicked on, the page should bring you straight down to that section of the website.
+Webpage source codes should be structured in a way that follows HTML semantic structure and are easy to read for any coder.
+This means that it is important to also consolidate CSS selectors and properties, organizing them in a way that follows the semantic structure of the HTML elements and includes comments to explain what is happening in each element or section.
+This also includes making comments on what what one has changed in the code.

-To refactor the webpage so that it follows the semantic structure of the HTML elements and consolidating CSS properties and selectors.
-Because it was someone elses code, comments of what changes were made and why on both HTML and CSS.
-It is important to put the elements in a logical structure so that anyone else that reads the code understands it.
+In refactoring this webpage, all links in the should function correctly.
+This makes the website more user-friendly and better for the business.
+In this webpage, the navigation bar was not originally working correctly.
+Now, when any link in the navigation bar is clicked, a user is brought to that correct section of the webpage.

 ## Screenshots